AngelaWang100/MoneyLingo/README_AGENTS.md

-# RealityCheck Agent System
+# MoneyLingo Agent System

 ## Overview
-This is the **Person 3** component of the RealityCheck hackathon project, focusing on **Agents, LLM/AI, Observability, and Demo**.
+This is the **Person 3** component of the MoneyLingo hackathon project, focusing on **Agents, LLM/AI, Observability, and Demo**.
 The system implements a multi-agent architecture using LangChain and LangGraph to orchestrate financial planning, translation, and remittance operations.

 ## 🏗️ Architecture